fabiolobato/in_silico_neuronal_classification/README.md

 ***
 #### **About the paper**
-> Article submitted to the journal Neuroscience, in 2025.
+> This paper was published in the journal Neuroscience in 2026.
 This work presents a systematic review of computational methods for neuronal morphology classification, analyzing 35 high-quality studies (2018–2024) selected from an initial set of 840 papers to identify prevailing techniques, data representations, and evaluation strategies.

 #### **Authors (original paper)**